 The total cost above includes the following:

-Basic Services of Funeral Director and staff (Available 24 hours a day, 7 days a week, and 365 days a year.)
+Basic Services of Funeral Director and staff (Available by phone 24 hours a day, 7 days a week, and 365 days a year.)

 Transportation Fee (Your loved one brought into our care within our service area.
 Service area is within 25 miles of the Funeral Home.
 Additional fees applied outside our service area.)